GG666/Lecture/Chpater1 (C++_English).md

 ### passing reference to a function

-We can pass reference to a function.
-The benefit of it is that when pass by value, we need an copy of the variable which will cause both time and memory space.
-Also, the more pointers in the code, the more hard to read the code.
+We can pass a reference to a function.
+The benefit of it is that when passing by value, we need a copy of the variable which will cause both time and memory space.
+Also, the more pointers in the code, the harder to read the code.

 ```C++
 void swap(int a, int b){